Set Up the Transfer Device and the Export Device¶

 Give the partition on your Transfer Device a descriptive name like “Transfer Device” and select the options as in the following screenshot:

-As noted earlier, we recommend storing this passphrase in the password manager for every user who will copy files using the Transfer Device, not in KeePassX.
+You will then be prompted to set a password.
+As noted earlier, we recommend storing this passphrase in the password manager for every user who will copy files using the Transfer Device, not in KeePassXC.
 Because users will have to type in this passphrase every time they mount the Transfer Device in Tails, we recommend using a diceware passphrase.

 After typing in the passphrase, click Format to continue.
 The Disks utility will ask you if you are sure: click Format to continue.
 After a few seconds, your new Transfer Device should be ready for use.
 If you haven’t already, make sure to label it.